 Trauma and Nosebleeds

-Nosebleeds can be triggered by trauma, and while it doesn't always indicate something serious, it could warrant a trip to the emergency department of your local hospital.
+Nosebleeds can be triggered by trauma, and while it doesn't always indicate something serious, they could warrant a trip to the emergency department of your local hospital.

 If you bang your nose on a door or wall, or you're jabbed in the face while boxing, it's normal for your nose to bleed.